McGill-ECSE321-Winter2021/project-group-03/IsotopeCR-Frontend/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 As a team, we loaded our webpage application by moving to the frontend directory of our project folder.
-We then proceeded by running the commands npm install --save vue-cookie and then the npm run dev with the command line.
+We then proceeded by running the commands npm install --save vue-cookie and then the npm run dev command with the command line.